ericoporto/ags-manual-wiki/Globalfunctions_Wait.md

 will pause the script and wait until 5 seconds have passed or the player presses a key.

+*Compatibility:* infinite timeout and complex skip reason are only supported by **AGS 3.6.0** and later versions.

 *See also:* [`Wait`](Globalfunctions_Wait#wait),
 [`WaitMouse`](Globalfunctions_Wait#waitmouse),
 [`WaitMouseKey`](Globalfunctions_Wait#waitmousekey),